 Each six-lesson unit has a focus on chronology to allow children to explore the place in time of the period they are studying and make comparisons in other parts of the world.
-In EYFS, children explore the concept of history by reflecting on key experiences from their own past, helping them understand that they each have their own histories.
-Then, they engage in activities to compare and contrast characters from stories, including historical figures, deepening their understanding of how individual lives fit into broader historical narratives.
-Children will further develop their awareness of the past in Key stage 1 and will know where people and events fit chronologically.
+Children will develop their awareness of the past in Key stage 1 and will know where people and events fit chronologically.
 This will support children in building a 'mental timeline' they can refer to throughout their learning in Key stage 2 and identifying connections, contrasts and trends over time.
 Our curriculum supports children in developing this chronological awareness.

-There are two EYFS units focused on each of the history-related Development matters statements.
-These units consist of a mixture of adult-led and child-initiated activities which can be selected by the teacher to fit in with Reception class themes or topics.
-In Key stage 1 and 2, units are organised around an enquiry-based question and children are encouraged to follow the enquiry cycle (Question, Investigate, Interpret, Evaluate and conclude, Communicate) when answering historical questions.
+Units are organised around an enquiry-based question and children are encouraged to follow the enquiry cycle (Question, Investigate, Interpret, Evaluate and conclude, Communicate) when answering historical questions.